Ernst Volgenau: Military career

-In the United States Air Force 1955–1976, Colonel Volgenau had assignments in aerospace research and development, in the Office of the Secretary of Defense, and as Director of Data Automation for the Air Force Logistics Command.
+In the United States Air Force 1955–1976, Volgenau had assignments in aerospace research and development, in the Office of the Secretary of Defense, and as Director of Data Automation for the Air Force Logistics Command.
 As Director of Inspection and Enforcement for the U.S. Nuclear Regulatory Commission 1976–1978 he managed 700 engineers.
 He subsequently consulted for the Indian Head Company, a firm with a subsidiary supplied pumps to nuclear power plants in the United States.

 SRA International

 After retirement from the Air Force in 1978, he founded SRA International and operated it initially in his Reston basement.
 The company grew to several thousand employees and went public.
 He was president and CEO until 2005.
-He was chairman of the board in 2013.
+He was chairman of the board until its sale in 2015.

 Honors

 He was rector of the George Mason University board of visitors (2007–2012.)
 The university's Volgenau School of Information Technology and Engineering bears his name.
 His $10 million donation to that program was the largest it had ever received.

 In August 2020, the Nature Conservancy named its Virginia Coast Reserve in honor of multiple gifts by the Volgenau family over 30 years.